Porfirije, Serbian Patriarch: Metropolitan of Zagreb and Ljubljana (2014–2021)

 Porfirije was a member of the Holy Synod of the Serbian Orthodox Church between 2017 and 2019.
 In January 2019, the Association for Religious Freedom in Croatia (Udruga za vjersku slobodu u Republici Hrvatskoj) on the occasion of the 25th anniversary of its founding awarded Porfirije with a recognition for his peaceful contribution to the promotion of the culture of dialogue and religious freedoms.
 When Patriarch Irinej fell ill in 2019, Porfirije was seen as one of the main candidates for the position of the next Serbian Patriarch.

 During his post as Metropolitan, he tried to "build bridges" between Serbs and Croats.
 He was a visiting professor at Roman Catholic faculties and established good relations with high-ranking members of the Catholic clergy.

-Administrator of the Metropolitanate (2021–present)
+Administrator of the Metropolitanate (2021–2023)

 Following his inauguration as the new Serbian Patriarch in February 2021, Porfirije became an administrator of the Metropolitanate of Zagreb and Ljubljana until the election of new metropolitan bishop.
 In May 2021, at the General Bishops' Council meeting the new metropolitan of Zagreb and Ljubljana was not elected, although the new metropolitan of Montenegro and the Littoral, and the new bishop of Valjevo were elected.

+In May 2023, Bishop Kirilo of Buenos Aires and South America was named as new Administrator of the Metropolitanate.